grails-guides/grails-database-migration/README.md

 # Grails Guide - Grails Database Migration

-This example application demonstrates techniques to test Grails Controllers
+This example application demonstrates techniques use the Grails Database Migration Plugin.

 The completed example source code can be find in the `complete` directory.